scottcorgan/drainer/README.md

 ### Handling Errors

 Each function in the array recieves a callback, `next()`, to call when done.
-If only one argument is passed into that callback, it will assume that it is an error and exit the chain and call the final callback with the error.
+If only one argument is passed into that callback, it will assume that it is an error, exit the chain, and call the final callback with the error.

 ### Passing Arguments

-If you call the `next()` callback in the queued function with the first argument as `null`, any argument following, will be passed to the next function in the queue.
+If you call the `next()` callback in the queued function with the first argument as `null`, any argument following will be passed to the next function in the queue.

-The final callback will recieve any values passed from the last method in the function queue.
+The final callback will recieve any values passed from the last function in the function queue.

 ## Run Tests